 You are required by law to receive a Required Minimum Distribution (RMD) from the Plan, unless you are a more than five percent owner of the Employer, no later than April 1 of the calendar year following the calendar year you turn the RMD age or terminate your employment, whichever is later.
 If you are a more than five percent owner of the Employer, you must start receiving your distribution no later than April 1 of the calendar year following the calendar year you turn the RMD age.
 Once you start receiving your RMD, you should receive it at least annually until all assets in your Account are distributed.
-The RMD age is 72 unless you turned 701⁄2 before January 1, 2020, in which case the RMD age is 701⁄2.
-Thus, the increase in the RMD age from 701⁄2 to 72 only applies to individuals who turn 701⁄2 on or after January 1, 2020.
+The RMD age varies based on your date of birth: age $70\frac{1}{2}$ (if you were born before July 1, 1949), age 72 (if you were born after June 30, 1949), or after age 73 (if you were born on or after January 1, 1951).